 Under the GDPR and LED Implementing Regulations 2018, individuals have a right of access to their own personal data and to check the accuracy of that data; this is known as "subject access".

 A subject access request should be made in writing to the area of Government that holds your personal data.
 Contact details are available within our Government pages.

-Subject access requests must be responded to promptly and in any event within a maximum of 40 calendar days.
+Subject access requests must be responded to promptly and in any event within a maximum of one calendar month.

 The Information Commissioner is the independent authority responsible for upholding the public's information rights and promoting and enforcing compliance with the Island's information rights legislation.
 Further information can be found on the Information Commissioner's website.

 You have the right to request the Information Commissioner to undertake an assessment as to whether the processing of your personal data has been carried out in accordance with the provisions of the GDPR and LED Implementing Regulations 2018.

 With effect from 1 February 2016 the Freedom of Information Act 2015 ('FOIA 2015') became operational for all Government Departments, Isle of Man Constabulary and the Clerk of Tynwald.